vapor/docs/3.0/docs/crypto/getting-started.md

 The data data need not be a specific length.
 Any length works.

 When you need the result, you can call `md5Context.finalize()`.
-This will finish calculating the hash by appending the standard `1` bit, padding and message bitlength.
+This will finish calculating the hash by appending the standard `1` bit, padding and message bit length.

 You can optionally provide a last set of data to `finalize()`.

-After calling `finalize()`, do not update the hash if you want correct results.
+After calling `finalize()`, do not update the hash if you want a valid result.

-### Fetching the results

 The context can then be accessed to extract the resulting Hash.